zincio/apidocs/source/includes/_errors.md

 shipping_address_unavailable | The item(s) cannot be shipped to the selected shipping address. shipping_method_unavailable | The selected shipping_method is not available for the selected shipping_address. unauthorized_access | You are not authorized to make this API call.
 Please contact support@zinc.io.
-(Usually, attempting to use Addax before it has been enabled)
+(Usually, attempting to use Addax before it has been enabled) unsupported_product_id | The item product_id is not specific enough.
+Choose a specific product_id to order.